 Lactose is the name of naturally-occurring milk sugar.
 The name comes from lac or lactis, the Latin word for milk, plus the ‘-ose’ ending to name sugars.
 Lactose is found in milk from mammals: from human breastmilk to cow's milk and every kind of milk in between.
 Since lactose is found in milk, it's also naturally present in a variety of milk-derived dairy products, though the amount of it varies by the method of production and processing.

-This is accomplished by an enzyme called lactase, present in the digestive system of people who are tolerant to lactose.
-Once the bond of the double-sugar molecule is broken, glucose and galactose are easily absorbed.
+The lactose disaccharide molecule is naturally broken into their simple sugar parts by an enzyme called lactase, present in the digestive system of people who are tolerant to lactose.
+Once the enzyme breaks the bond of the double-sugar lactose molecule, glucose and galactose are easily absorbed.